Balaram Bose: Influence of Sri Ramakrishna

 Bose met Sri Ramakrishna for the first time in 1881 and apparently had asked him if God exists."Certainly he does", came the response.
 Sri Ramakrishna regarded Balaram Bose as one of the principal suppliers of the mother, implying that Balaram provided bulk of the food, clothing and other items for serving the devotees and the God.
 In The Gospel of Sri Ramakrishna it is recorded that Sri Ramakrishna saw Balaram in a vision, as part of a huge procession of the followers of Sri Gauranga or Sri Chaitanya in a sankirtan or song and dance in praise of the divinity along with lord Sri Chaitanya himself.

 After his first meeting with Sri Ramakrishna, Balaram became a lifelong devotee.
 His entire family was intensely spiritual.
 His wife Krishna Bhavini was very dedicated to Sri Ramakrishna and the holy mother, and she was also the sister of Swami Premananda, a direct monastic disciple of Sri Ramakrishna who later came to be known as swami Premananda.
 Sri Ramakrishna often used to go to Balaram's house on holy occasions, where he used to be in spiritual ecstasy.
 An account has been made of his stay in The Gospel of Sri Ramakrishna on the occasion of the rathayatra or the car festival of lord Jagannath.
 Sri Ramakrishna also spent several days in Balaram's house during his illness, when his devotees shifted him to Calcutta for better treatment.

 Balaram also named his only son after Ramakrishna.

-After the passing away of the Master, Balaram would provide a small amount for his monastic brother disciples in Baranagar Math.
+After the death of the Master, Balaram would provide a small amount for his monastic brother disciples in Baranagar Math.
 Despite the fact that he was not well off and did not have any regular income of his own and that he depended on the sustenance provided by the family estate, he never shied away from serving Sri Ramakrishna and his devotees and followers.

 Holy mother of Ramakrishna Order, Sri Sarada Devi, also stayed in Balaram Bose's house for sometime while staying in Calcutta.

 We get a picture of absolute humility and complete surrender from M's The Gospel of Sri Ramakrishna in the incident where he was waiting patiently outside the house for the Master to finish his conversation with Vidyasagar for several hours, without making any endeavour to disturb the Master.